 Aggravated Assault - Serious Bodily Injury

 If you have been arrested for Aggravated Assault Causing Serious Bodily Injury, then you have been accused of a serious, violent felony offense.
 This charge carries the potential for a long prison sentence.
 It is critical that you are well represented by an attorney experienced in handling this type of case.
-Waren Price has successfully represented many clients charged with Aggravated Assault.Understanding the Aggravated Assault / Serious Bodily Injury Statute
+The criminal defense attorney has successfully represented many clients charged with Aggravated Assault.Understanding The Aggravated Assault / Serious Bodily Injury Statute

 The offense of Aggravated Assault Causing Serious Bodily Injury is contained in Chapter 22 of the Texas Penal Code.
 Section 22.02 of the Penal Code sets out the elements of the offense.
 The elements of Aggravated Assault Causing Serious Bodily Injury are: